 We have many guide dog partnerships where the handler has some remaining vision.
 Assessing remaining vision is an area which we will always explore in detail with you during the assessment process.

 Due to the generous donations of the general public, Guide Dogs can train and partner you with a guide dog at no cost.

 As a charity, we must ensure we spend every penny responsibly and so we welcome all offers of financial support.
 Many customers elect to contribute to some or all of their dog’s ongoing care, but this is not expected.
-The full cost of a guide dog from birth to retirement is over £55,000.

 No. Working with you, our assessments will help determine the best way to improve your mobility skills and independence – for various reasons, this may not always be with a guide dog.